abdelkhalek97/nexus-sonarqube-ansible/README.md

 ## Notes before clonning.
 - terraform builds inventory.txt file automatically when applying terraform.
 - change key_pair names in Terraform/main.tf and in ec2 modules.
-- copy your key to **nexus-sonarqube-ansible** directory
+- copy your key to **nexus-sonarqube-ansible** directory.
-- chmod 400 your private key
+- chmod 400 your private key.

 ## Commands to run:
 ### Terraform: